kalyd0s/swe-3313-fall-2025-team-04/project-plan/team-assignments/README.md

+**Our team has chosen a collaborative structure with no single project manager.**
+Each member shares equal responsibility for communication, development, and deadlines while focusing on their areas of strength.

 ### **Christine Gyimah**  - [Resume](https://github.com/kalyd0s/swe-3313-fall-2025-team-04/blob/main/project-plan/resumes/Resume-ChristineGyimah.md)
 *Front-End Designer*
 -Creates the website’s layout, styles the user interface, and ensures the platform is responsive and user-friendly.